 More recently, I’ve started using Revita shampoo, which I really love.
 I got vellus hair after just 2 weeks of using it and my hair is in pretty much the best condition it’s ever been…shiny, strong and not shedding for a change!
-I’ll write a full review soon but in the meantime, I’m happy to recommend it as a more natural hair loss shampoo.
+Check out my full review here – and I’m happy to recommend Revita as a more natural hair loss shampoo.

 Now, in many cases of alopecia, the hair will return all by itself – without any treatment at all.
 Good to know!
 But, if you’d like to help it along with stuff you may already have at home…why not give it a try?

 Psst… Check out more natural treatments in this post!

 … and keep that patchy head held high!

 Because you may not be seeing any indication of regrowth yet.
 But that’s ok.
 Just try not to get caught up in constantly checking for signs.
 It’s only likely to stress you out further, which could stop any sprouting firmly in its tracks.

 Instead, try to keep positive, enjoy a different style, by braving the bald or wrapping it up and you never know… that hair might just grow back when you least expect it.